 The Chilean Book Chamber was; and still is; an organization that brings together publishers, booksellers, distributors and direct sales organizations.
 Here is a list of fundamental objectives:

 - defense of freedom of action, importation, sale and circulation of books;

-- promotion and dissemination of Chilean book, inside and outside the country;
+- promotion and dissemination of Chilean books, inside and outside the country;

 - generating and supporting initiatives to train people dedicated to publishing, editing, marketing and distribution of books;

-- promoting reading habit, cooperation in eradicating illiteracy, creating libraries, organizing exhibitions, fairs and all initiatives that encourage the creation and literary production.
+- promoting reading habit, cooperation in eradicating illiteracy, creating libraries, organizing exhibitions, fairs; as well as all initiatives that encourage the creation and literary production.

 True to the aforementioned purposes, the Chamber offers to its members the following services:

 - Opportunity training and development of human resources linked to the sector;

 - Conducting National and International Fairs.

 - Chilean export promotion of books and trade missions;

 - Permanent support against the reality of piracy and reprographics.

 However, I was diagnosed with stage II breast cancer in 2009.
 This was the most shocking incident in my life.
 None of my family has ever been diagnosed by breast cancer before; which explained why the bad news got me by surprise.
 Actually it had been three years since I went for a mammography check.
 This was because I felt that the risk of contracting the cancer was a bit low.
 Sometimes I wonder what would have happened if I had not gone for a mammogram that day.